paircolumbus/Welcome/ChallengeGuide.md

 ##Session One (September - December 2014)
 __Beginner__
 Your goal is to complete each drill successfully and comfortably using common Ruby methods & syntax.
+If you are new to programming, please start with our [beginner resources](https://github.com/columbustutoringgroup/Welcome/blob/master/BeginnerResources.md) before continuing.
  - [Let's Drill](https://github.com/columbustutoringgroup/LetsDrill)
  - [More Enumerables](https://github.com/columbustutoringgroup/MoreEnumerables)
  - [More Drills With RSpec](https://github.com/columbustutoringgroup/MoreDrillsWithRSpec)